 Below, we have pulled out relevant findings into visualizations.
 At the bottom of this post is our entire data study available in interactive tables.
 Read on to discover our findings!

-First, we took a look at the demographics of 49 large U.S. companies who offer VTO.
+First, we took a look at the demographics of 49 large U.S. companies that offer VTO hours.
 We wanted to get a better sense of what kind of workplaces offer this benefit to their employees.

 Of these companies, 12 (or about 25%) were in the professional services industry, and 12 were in the information technology industry.
 Nine companies were in the financial services and insurance industry.
 The average annual revenue of these companies is a total of $44.6 billion, and their average base pay for employees is about $86,000.

-Finally, when taking a look at their VTO policies, we uncovered that the average maximum number of volunteer hours offered per year to each employee is 20 hours.
+Finally, when taking a look at their volunteer paid time off policies, we uncovered that the average maximum number of volunteer hours offered per year to each employee is 20 hours.
 That is about two and a half days of time off to volunteer.

 This map displays the location of each of the 49 companies’ headquarters.
 Since offering VTO directly impacts the community surrounding the headquarters by encouraging the company’s employees to volunteer, we thought this would be a unique look at this benefit.